khanhlinhkha/DeepLearning-UA/README.md

-# DeepLearning-UA
+# Deep Learning for Business
-Projects for Deep Learning for Business course at University of Antwerp
+Projects for Deep Learning for Business course at University of Antwerp (working in progress)